telink-semi/tc_ble_simple_sdk/patch_note.md

 ### BREAKING CHANGES
 * **PLL**
+   - (B80/B80B) Customers cannot use the bit that uses the DEEP_ANA_REG0[bit2] (0x3a[2]) flag to indicate whether a restart caused by a PLL exception occurred.
-   - (B80/B80B)The criteria for determining the stability of the PLL have become more stringent.
+   - (B80/B80B) The criteria for determining the stability of the PLL have become more stringent.
 Previously, it was considered passed if detected once; now, it is only considered passed if it is detected three times consecutively.

 ### Features
 * N/A.